 ISP Speed Test

 Want to verify that you’re receiving your internet plan’s advertised speeds?
-Plume Auto-runs an ISP Speed Test off of your Gateway pod every 3 hours as long as your network is idle, in order to provide you with an up to date number.
-You can also choose to run the ISP Speed Test anytime via the Plume App on iOS and Android, even if you not connected to your network.
+Plume automatically runs an ISP Speed Test on your Gateway pod every 12 hours as long as your network is idle, in order to provide you with an up-to-date number.
+You can also choose to run the ISP Speed Test anytime via the HomePass app on iOS and Android, even when you are not connected to your network.

 To run the ISP Speed Test:

 - Click on the Gateway pod image on the home page of the App.

 - Selecting this icon will bring you to a history of your ISP Speed Tests.

 - Tap on Check Speed Now.
 This will trigger a speed test off of your gateway pod and provide you with the latest results.